ABV Calculator – Alcohol by Volume Calculator

 ABV = (OG – FG) × 131.25

-• The 131.25 multiplier is derived from the specific gravity relationship between sugar and ethanol
+• The 131.25 factor approximates the relationship between gravity change and ethanol yield.

 Factors Affecting Final ABV